Allow plugins to put gems inside PluginGemfile

 - Here: https://github.com/grosser/fast_gettext/tree/master/gemfiles is an example of a repository which contains multiple Gemfiles so that CI tests can be run against each set of gems.

-#7 Updated by Jean-Baptiste Barth about 4 years ago
+#7 Updated by Jean-Baptiste Barth over 5 years ago

 - Status changed from New to Closed